yi-miao/Detect-Objects-in-Image-Webcam-Video-with-Yolov6-Python-OpenCV-/README.md

 - Step 5 - Copy your test files
 copy your image files and video files to the directory of YOLOv6/data/images
 I use street.mp4 [Ref 3] as example
-- Step 6 - Modified the settings in the code (jupyter nb) Some Examples:
+- Step 6 - Modified the settings in code (jupyter nb) Some Examples:
   source: test image and video files (yolov6: imnage1.jpg etc.)
   indir: the directory with test files (yolov6: data/images)